ycombinator/cloud-billing-golden-deployment/NOTES.md

 - Getting service into production will most likely be the trickiest part.
 Not so much because of governance, but more knowing what the latest practices are.

 ## TODO
+- [ ] Use Terraform output variables to get cluster ID
-- [ ] Actually start scenario in goroutine
+- [x] Actually start scenario in goroutine
   - [x] Validation loop
     - [x] Usage cluster client singleton?
     - [x] Validate usage cluster connection details at `server` cmd?